Lorna Shore: ...And I Return to Nothingness and Pain Remains (2021–2024)

-Despite the situation, Lorna Shore went on to tour Europe in support of Immortal, recruiting vocalist Will Ramos (formerly of Monument of a Memory and A Wake in Providence) as a stand-in.
-All further activity was cut short as a result of the COVID-19 pandemic.
+Lorna Shore toured Europe in support of Immortal, with vocalist Will Ramos (formerly of Monument of a Memory and A Wake in Providence) as a stand-in.
+Further activity was cut short by the COVID-19 pandemic.
 On March 5, 2021, while on tour, the band released an instrumental edition of Immortal.

-On June 11, 2021, the band returned with a new song titled "To the Hellfire", and announced Ramos as their new permanent vocalist.
+On June 11, 2021, the band released the song "To the Hellfire" and announced Ramos as their new permanent vocalist.
 Ramos was originally a fill-in touring member.
-They also announced details of their new EP ...And I Return to Nothingness.
+They announced details of their new EP ...And I Return to Nothingness.

-"To the Hellfire" became a viral success for the band, peaking at number 4 on the Spotify Viral Chart's Top 10.
-It was also voted by the readers of Revolver as the "Best Song of 2021 So Far" with writer Eli Enis calling it "one of the most over-the-top heavy deathcore songs in recent memory.
-It would also go on to overtake "Immortal" as the band's most streamed song on Spotify at over 4 million streams.
-It was elected by Loudwire as the best metal song of 2021.
+"To the Hellfire" was a viral success, peaking at number 4 on the Spotify Viral Chart's Top 10.
+Readers of Revolver voted it the "Best Song of 2021 So Far," with writer Eli Enis calling it "one of the most over-the-top heavy deathcore songs in recent memory.
+It would overtake "Immortal" as the band's most-streamed song on Spotify at over four million streams.
+Loudwire elected it the best metal song of 2021.

 The EP was released on August 13, 2021, with positive reviews for the title track.
-Ricky Aarons writing for Wall of Sound reviewed the EP and title track stating: "The band continue with the epic vehicle of destruction, but change tact slightly, in a way that's reminiscent of their previous work...
+Ricky Aarons of Wall of Sound stated, "The band continue with the epic vehicle of destruction, but change tact slightly, in a way that's reminiscent of their previous work...
 The technical detail and speed to the riffs are incredible.
 Once again Ramos doesn't skip a detail in every lyric he sounds...
 He considers which lines end in a high or low and these minute details are make-or-break.
 Instead of the song focusing on breakdown ferocity it's more about stead-fast blast beats and the technical element of this wonderful band."